 4) Change the piece titles.
 It makes no difference to you if it’s called “Minuet” or “Moon Landing”.
 Find a way to make the piece relevant to them by simply changing the title of the piece.
 If you’re really inventive add rhyming lyrics for the melody in the same theme.

 5) Use their logic.
 Make everything you teach relate to their chosen passion.
 Teaching sharps and flats?
 Well, sharps are the knight’s shield that he holds higher to fight the dragon… flats are like a flat race car tire as they make the note sink lower.
 Be inventive in your delivery of information.
 By making it relevant to them they’ll never ever forget it.

 Finally, learn to take your teaching cues from them!
-You’ll be surprised at the inventive and unique activities your boys will create.
+You’ll be surprised at the inventive and unique activities your students will create.
 Add your expertise and jump on in.
-Young boy piano students have the potential to be the most engaged and wonderful students to teach.
+Young piano students have the potential to be the most engaged and wonderful students to teach.
 By tapping into their intense interests, you increase their learning potential ten fold.
 If you’re willing to delve into the world of imagination right along with them, you’ll never have to fight for their focus again.

 WunderKeys Piano Method Books have this imagination factor built right into every single lesson!
 Our story-based format and appealing illustrations mean you’ll have plenty of material for fun!
 Find out more here.